Let’s Make Patent Landscapes Great Again!

 The majority of patent analysts stress on the conventional way of finding these concentrations by sharing a layout.
 The layout depicts the technological development comprising components and the recent technologies developed in that area.

 How can these representations help you find what your competitors are actually trying to do?

-Majority of us would agree that prevalent patent landscapes are unable to give right answers in the first place, maybe not even during the second time.
+Majority of us would agree that prevalent patent landscapes are unable to give the right answers in the first place, maybe not even during the second time.
 Multiple dissections of data may give you a few hints which can help you take your business forward.

 Still, you may not get a precise idea about various critical areas that pose challenges in technology advancement and market needs/demands driving the growth of a domain.

-For example, if we talk about 3D Printing industry, specifically the metal powders to be used in 3D Printing (The usage of metal powders is an important area of study as they play a critical role in conferring good properties to the end product), any traditional landscape study would answer these questions.
+For example, if we talk about the 3D Printing industry, specifically the metal powders to be used in 3D Printing (The usage of metal powders is an important area of study as they play a critical role in conferring good properties to the end product), any traditional landscape study would answer these questions.

 - How many patents have been filed?

-- Where are most patents being filed?
+- Where are the most patents being filed?

 - Who are the top players?